randallli/randallli.github.io/cup.md

 ---
 layout: page
-title: Last cup spilled
+title: Last cupful
-subtitle: A water-fight playground game of survival.
+subtitle: A water-fight (maximize play; minimize setup)
 ---

-# Last cup spilled
+# Last cupful

-A water-fight playground game of survival.
+A water-fight (maximize play; minimize setup).

 ## Goal
 * Be the last one with water still in your cup.